 The Global Health Film Festival believes that film has the power to communicate stories, to stir emotions, to inspire, to encourage action and to redress inequities in health.
 The primary objective of the Festival is to use film, animation and immersive media as a catalyst for discussion and change on global health issues.

-This year's Global Health Film Festival takes place on 07-08 December 2018 at the Barbican in Central London.
+This year's Global Health Film Festival takes place on 07-09 December 2018 in Central London.
 The two-day festival will combine a mix of feature films, premieres, short films, keynote presentations, workshops and virtual reality installations with several sessions in parallel in order for delegates to tailor their experience.